RamenVentures/Operating-Manual/README.md

 #### 1. Will this be a huge market?
 (Great Market)

-Is this a huge but fragmented market, or a market that will be huge in the future?
+Is this a huge but fragmented market, or a small market that will be huge in the future?

 #### 2. Is this a prime problem?
 (Problem/Market Fit)